 Bob writes regularly for Packaging Digest, Plastics Today, Brand Packaging, and other packaging and environmental publications.
 (Here’s a list of his latest articles.)
 He is also a consultant to AMERIPEN, the American Institute for Packaging and the Environment.

-He has appeared on a wide variety of network television and radio programs including CBS Late Night, CNN, MSNBC, Nova, VH-1 and National Public Radio’s Morning Edition, All Things Considered, Marketplace, The Environment Report and Living on Earth.
+He has appeared on a wide variety of network television and radio programs including CBS Late Night, CNN, MSNBC, Nova, VH-1, Green Talk, and National Public Radio’s Morning Edition, All Things Considered, Marketplace, The Environment Report and Living on Earth.
 He provided commentary for public radio and hosted Use Less Stuff on Fox, a monthly segment for FOX TV’s morning news.

 His work in the areas of source reduction and waste prevention are known internationally as well.
 Along with co-author Dr. William L. Rathje of the University of Arizona, he has been published in The International Herald Tribune and Le Temps Strategique.
 The two also wrote Use Less Stuff: Environmental Solutions for Who We Really Are, published by Random House in 1998.

 Bob earned an MBA from the Kellogg School of Management at Northwestern University, majoring in marketing, finance, and organizational behavior.
 He holds a BA in Social & Behavioral Psychology, also from Northwestern.

 In his not-so-spare time, Bob also works as a professional photographer.
 All of the photos on this web site’s blog posts are his, and more can be viewed at RML Imagery.